Tel: 0333 207 6120

 • in writing, to the Director at the address shown on the letter (or business card) that accompanies this document, or;

 • by e-mail, using the email address shown on the letter document (or business card) that accompanies this document, or;

 • by telephone, using the number shown on the letter document (or business card) that accompanies this document, or;

 • in person, at the address shown on the letter (or business card) that accompanies this document.

 In all cases please quote your policy number or other reference we have given you.
-If you cannot settle your complaint with us you may be entitled to refer it to the Financial Ombudsman Service.
+If you are unhappy with our decision, or if we do not complete our investigation within 8 weeks, you may be entitled to refer your complaint to the Financial Ombudsman Service (FOS).
+The FOS is an independent service for settling disputes between businesses providing financial services and their customers (www.financial- ombudsman.org.uk).
+This service is free to customers.
 Our Complaints Procedure is available upon request.

 In arranging your insurance both we and the Insurers will ask a number of questions which you are required to answer.
 Please take reasonable care to answer all the questions honestly, to the best of your knowledge and provide full answers and relevant details.
 If you do not answer the questions honestly or to the best of your knowledge then your policy may be cancelled or your claim rejected or not fully paid.

 Where help text is provided in relation to a question please ensure that you read this fully to ensure the correct answer is provided.